by Susan Shelly McGovern

 Have specific questions about promoting your funding?
 Email me at ericac@bccf.org

 As part of the Community Foundation’s commitment to increase civic engagement and improve access to local news, we are proud to announce the appointment of Dave Myers as our newest Senior Fellow.
-Myers will be leading a series of community forums designed to engage Berks County residents on pressing issues affecting their lives.
+Myers will lead a community forum series to engage Berks County residents on pressing issues affecting their lives.

 Dave Myers, a seasoned leader with deep roots in Berks County, brings a wealth of experience and a passion for the Foundation’s mission.
 With a career dedicated to serving his community, Myers has long been recognized for his ability to unite people, facilitate constructive conversations, and turn ideas into tangible action.